emberjs/guides/source/localizable/tutorial/installing-addons.md

 This configures Mirage so that whenever Ember Data makes a GET request to `/api/rentals`, Mirage will return this JavaScript object as JSON.
 In order for this to work, we need our application to default to making requests to the namespace of `/api`.
-Otherwise, we wouldn't be able later make a `rentals` route in our application, as Mirage would be using it.
+Without this change, navigation to `/rentals` in our application would conflict with Mirage.

 To do this, we want to generate an application adapter.